Ahsanmirza001/Ahsan1/README.md

 5. The Mean Value Theorem
 ## 3. Rules for Finding Derivatives
 1. The Power Rule
+We start with the derivative of a power function, f(x)=xn f
+(
+x
+)
+=
+x
+n
+.
+Here n
+n
+ is a number of any kind: integer, rational, positive, negative, even irrational, as in xπ x π
+.
+We have already computed some simple examples, so the formula should not be a complete surprise: ddxxn=nxn−1
 `1.
 The Power Rule
 2. Linearity of the Derivative
 3. The Product Rule